AlecAivazis/graphql-over-kafka/_sources/intro/api.txt

-When the a Connection is used between two ServiceObjects, nautilus will look up the details of the relationship from the connection service we created earlier and perform all of the necessary requests to create the snapshot you asked for.
+When the a Connection is used between two ServiceObjects, nautilus will look up the details of the relationship from the connection service we created earlier and perform all of the necessary requests/joins to create the snapshot you asked for.

 You can test this out with a query like ``{ recipes {name, ingredients { name } } }``